Australia is a great destination to travel solo and for road trips too. There are so many unique places that match any solo travel style.

 If you can consider self-driving, then you have it all.
 Australia is a beautiful country for road trips.
 From rural areas to scenic coastal drives to remote Outback regions, you name it.

-Here a list of the best places I have discovered by going on road trips over 15 years of solo travel adventures in Australia.
+Here is a list of the best places I have discovered by going on road trips over 15 years of solo travel adventures in Australia.

 Best Places to Travel Alone in Australia